fabiommendes/craftinginterpreters/book/scanning.md

 <aside name="reporter">

-I had exactly that when I first implemented jlox.
+I had exactly that when I first implemented the original jlox in Java.
 I ended up tearing it out because it felt over-engineered for the minimal interpreter in this book.

 </aside>

 With some rudimentary error handling in place, our application shell is ready.
-Once we have a Scanner class with a `scanTokens()` method, we can start running it.
+Once we have a Scanner class with a `scan_tokens()` method, we can start running it.
 Before we get to that, let's get more precise about what tokens are.

 ## Lexemes and Tokens